A Clear Path

 By the Numbers:

-- 96 students from the city of Rockford took advantage of the Rockford Promise in Fall 2021.
+- 133 new freshmen from the city of Rockford took advantage of the Rockford Promise in Fall 2022.

-- The average GPA of Fall 2021 Rockford Promise recipients was 3.53.
+- The average GPA of Fall 2021 Rockford Promise recipients was 3.59.NIU’s financial commitment to Rockford Promise students is over $1.8 million.

 Test-free Merit Scholarships

 We don’t think your future should rest on one test.
-So we no longer consider standardized test scores for admission, merit scholarships or our University Honors Program.
+So we don’t consider standardized test scores for admission, merit scholarships or our University Honors Program.
 Instead, we look at your cumulative high school or transfer GPA.

 The hard work you put in every day during high school shows in your grades — and shows us you're ready to be a Huskie.